summersky08/rl_maze/README.md

-# rl_maze
-Create simple Q-learning agent to explore a maze
+# simple Q-learning algorithm to explore a maze

+## overview
+Let's create very simple Q-learning agent that explore an arbitrary-sized maze.